AjGit24/hack-the-tunnels-challenges/example-app/README.md

 3. Copy `.env.sample`

-Create a copy of the `.env.sample` file. and rename the file's name to `.env`.
+Create a copy of the `.env.sample` file and rename the file's name to `.env`.

 4. Run the client